 %macro sort(inputdsn=, ByVar=, outDSN=); %if %length(&inputdsn)=0 %then %do; %put ERROR: Input Dataset must be specified; %abort cancel; %end; %if %length(&Byvar)=0 %then %do; %put ERROR: By Variable must be specified; %abort cancel; %end; proc sort data=&inputdsn. out=&outdsn.; by &byvar.; run; %if &syserr. ne 0 %then %do; %abort cancel; %end; %mend; %sort(inputdsn=sashelp.class , byvar=, outdsn=class);

 ERROR: By Variable must be specified ERROR: Execution canceled by an %ABORT CANCEL statement.

-Terminates a SAS job or session after the current DATA or PROC step executes.
+ENDSAS Terminates a SAS job or session after the current DATA, or PROC step executes.

 data new; set old; lnx=log(x); if _error_ then endsas; run;

 The CANCEL option on the RUN statement prevents the current step from being executed.
-This is a quick way to prevent code from executing as opposed to using comments.
+This is a quick way to prevent code from executing instead of using comments.